IntelLabs/vdms/user_defined_operations/README.md

     - pyzmq

 ## UDF Definition
 Any operation can be added to the module by creating a python file and adding it to the `functions` folder.
-All related files for the UDF should be stored in the folder `functions/files`.
-The operaion file should follow the following setup to define a `run` function that the interface file for VDMS will use;
+All related files for the UDF should be stored in the folder `resources`.
+The operation file should follow the following setup to define a `run` function that the interface file for VDMS will use;
 ```
 def run(settings, message, input_params):